 Chief Audit Executive Responsibilities:

-It is the responsibility of the Chief Audit Executive to independently and objectively evaluate all allegations of fraudulent, wasteful, abusive, and dishonest acts and act on such in accordance with this Regulation, the Internal Audit Charter, the State University System Board of Governors Regulations, Association of Certified Fraud Examiners guidelines and code of ethics as well as the Institute of Internal Auditors standards and code of ethics.
+It is the responsibility of the Chief Audit Executive to independently and objectively evaluate all complaints involving allegations of fraudulent, wasteful, abusive, and dishonest acts and act on such in accordance with this Regulation, the Internal Audit Charter, the State University System Board of Governors Regulations and Standards, Association of Certified Fraud Examiners guidelines and code of ethics as well as the Institute of Internal Auditors standards and code of ethics.

-The Chief Audit Executive with the support of the Police and Legal Counsel will make a determination as to the sufficiency of evidence to seek criminal and/or civil action to recovery assets/losses and assure a non-recurrence of the behavior by the perpetrator(s).
+The Chief Audit Executive, with the support of the Police, Legal Counsel, the Booard of Governors’ Office of Inspector General, and Office of the Florida State Attorney, will make a determination as to how the complaint will be handled based on the following criteria and factors:

+The credibility of the allegations based on sufficient information provided and the significance of the disclosed information compared to the other risk-based projects on the Board of Trustee approved Audit Workplan and the anticipation time and expense involved in further investigation.

+The potential for an investigation to yield recommendations that will make university or auxiliary operations more efficient and effective.

+Whether the allegation, if taken as true, would result in a violation of law, regulation or NCF policy, and whether the allegation is accompanied by sufficient evidence to result in probable cause for further action in the discretion of the Chief Audit Executive.

+The significance and benefit to the university to have a final report on the disclosed information.

+Whether the alleged information relates to topics under another agency’s jurisdiction and should be referred to that agency.

+Whether another agency may be conducting an investigation and whether any Chief Audit Executive investigation could be duplicative.

+The expertise required for the subject matter of the investigation.

+The time that has elapsed between the alleged event and the disclosure of the information.

+Based upon review of the complaint and any supplementary information, the appropriate course of action shall be determined by the Chief Audit Executive.
+The course of action may include, but is not limited to, the following:

+Conduct a preliminary inquiry to gather additional information for determination of proper disposition.

+Refer the complaint to another investigative jurisdiction (administrative, civil, or criminal), ensuring that the complaint is considered by the appropriate entities with jurisdiction and the complainant is notified of the referral.

+Refer the complaint to management or the Board of Trustees Audit and Compliance Committee for action deemed appropriate with notice to the complainant.

+Decline to investigate after giving consideration to the factors outlined above with notice to the complainant.

+Investigate the complaint.

 The Chief Audit Executive will report all fraud, waste, abuse and dishonest act investigation findings to the NCF President, Board, and the Board of Governors with recommendations for internal control and/or other risk mitigation enhancements.

-The Chief Audit Executive will periodically evaluate and report to the Board of Trustees, at least annually, the status of the antifraud framework used an any necessary revisions to improve the framework.
+The Chief Audit Executive will periodically evaluate and report to the Board of Trustees, at least annually, the status of the anti-fraud framework used and any necessary revisions to improve the framework.

 Allegations Made Against the President or a Board Member: